I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Pruning encourages new growth and the production of fruit or blooms

-Pruning can remedy a problem, like a broken branch or one rubbing against another....
+Pruning can often fix a broken branch or one rubbing against another....

 see more on tree and shrub pruning here.